TanvirOnGH/firefox-config/readme.md

 This repository is not meant to be used as a whole, but rather as a reference for my own configuration.
 I do not recommend using it as is, as it is not meant to be used by anyone else.
 I do not provide any support for this repository.
 If you want to use it, you are on your own.

-I recommend using a Firefox account and sync everything.
-Make sure to disable telemetry (all telemetry actually) in the settings ;)

 ## Features

 - Sidebar (Sidebery) with over and auto-hide mechanism